Utecha/lox-c3/README.md

 The compiler has a simple built-in REPL for playing around with the language.
 It can also accept a *single* source file as input.

+## Known Issues

+Known issues with the compiler can be found [here](https://github.com/Utecha/lox-c3/blob/main/issues.md)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/Utecha/lox-c3/blob/main/LICENSE).